-The mission of the Behavioral Health Unit is to coordinate the response of Law Enforcement and the Behavioral Health System to aid people in behavioral crisis resulting from known or suspected mental illness and or drug and alcohol addiction.
+The Behavioral Health Unit’s (BHU) mission is to coordinate the response of Law Enforcement and the Behavioral Health System to aid people in behavioral crisis resulting from known or suspected mental illness and/or drug and alcohol addiction.

-The BHU is a part of the Community Services Division, which is under the umbrella of the Chief’s Office and oversees the four tiers of police response to individuals with mental illness or in behavioral crisis:
+BHU oversees the four tiers of PPB’s multi-layered police response to individuals with mental illness or in behavioral crisis.
+These layers include:

 - The core competency of Crisis Intervention Training for all patrol officers

-- The Enhanced Crisis Intervention Team, a group of volunteer officers that respond to mental health crisis calls.
+- The Enhanced Crisis Intervention Team (ECIT), a group of volunteer officers that respond to mental health crisis calls

-- The proactive Behavioral Health Response Teams (BHRT); and
+- The proactive Behavioral Health Response Teams (BHRT)